Want To Retire at 55, 60, 62, 65, 67 or 70? Ask Yourself These Questions First

 Retiring at 62?
 Ask yourself these questions

-To determine if retiring at 62 is right for you, consider a few key factors, including your financial health, physical well-being, and emotional preparedness.
+To determine if retiring at 62 is right for you, consider a few key factors, including your financial health, physical well-being and emotional preparedness.
 To get started, ask yourself these questions:

-1. Do you know what your financial picture looks like?
+1. Do you know your numbers?

 2. Is there a plan to put your money to work?